Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Lagrangian tori in the cubic surface

-This result is also obtained independently in Section 5 of the second version of \cite{nnu2} based on the another argument.
-Therefore, by the proof of \cite{fooo:bulk} Proposition 9.4, the coefficient of $y_1$ in $\frak{PO}_{\frak b_{a,b}(u)}$ is given by
+This result is also obtained independently in Section 5 of the second version of \cite{nnu2} based on a different argument.
+Therefore, by the proof of \cite[Proposition 9.4]{fooo:bulk}, the coefficient of $y_1$ in $\frak{PO}_{\frak b_{a,b}(u)}$ is given by

 (Here we use (\ref{beta4int}) and $[D_4]\cdot [D_4] = [D_5]\cdot [D_5] = -2$, $[D_4]\cdot [D_5] = 1$.)